-A study done by Viren Swami found the pattern that men who are feeling stressed out will most likely prefer women with curvier figures.
+A 2012 study published in the journal PLoS ONE found that men who are feeling stressed out prefer women with curvier figures.
 The study had one experimental group perform a stressful activity, while the other control group did not.
-Afterwards, they were shown pictures of women with various body types.
-The men in the control group were asked to rate pictures on a scale of 1–9.
-More often than not, they rated pictures of women with a heavier BMI as the most attractive.
-And for more insights into the minds of men, here are the 30 Things That Women Do That Men Always Find Sexy.
+Afterward, they were shown pictures of women with various body types.
+When the men in the control group were asked to rate the women on a scale of one to nine, they rated pictures of women with higher BMIs as the most attractive.

-Researchers in Seattle found that crows were able to remember the face of their abductor even years after the incident.
+In 2010, researchers in Seattle found that formerly captured crows were able to remember the face of their abductor even years after the incident.
 Once they identified the suspect in question, they would threaten them by diving down and swarming the person that they had felt threatened by years before.
-By monitoring their brain activity, researchers found the crows were most active when recognizing the faces of their captors.

-Our friendly neighbor Canada may not have been as friendly as we thought.
-Looking very much like a radio, Canada spent thousands on its historic “Fruit Machine” during the Cold War era.
-This device was supposedly able to identify gay men and lesbian women by monitoring vitals as subjects were shown pornographic images with homosexual content.
+Our Canadian neighbors may not have been as friendly as we thought.
+During the Cold War era, Canada spent thousands on its historic "Fruit Machine."
+This device was supposedly able to identify gay men and lesbian women by monitoring subjects as they were shown pornographic images with homosexual content.

-This unfortunately led to the wrongful persecution of many of Canada’s fine citizens.
-Prime Minister Justin Trudeau recently apologized on behalf of the country’s dark past for the mistreatment of these men and women.
+This, unfortunately, led to the wrongful persecution of many of Canada's fine citizens.
+In 2017, Prime Minister Justin Trudeau apologized for the mistreatment of these men and women.